 I know I know, it's all about morning routines, you hear it everywhere.
 Every business podcast, every high-profile interview.
 To the point where I almost want to rebel and do the opposite.

 But there is truth in it, there really is.
 How you start your day isn't just the latest lifestyle trend, it's been around for centuries.
 Even in Buddhism it is said that discipline creates freedom.
-And in our world of nonstop distraction this is ever more important.
+And in our world of nonstop distraction this couldn't be more important.

-Creating a mindful morning can have a HUGE impact on your day and ultimately your life.
+Creating a mindful morning can have a HUGE impact on your day and ultimately on your life.

-As your day starts, it’s easy to get lost in the habit of checking messages, replying to email, checking the news, etc.
+As your day starts, it’s easy to get lost in the habit of checking messages, replying to email, checking the news etc. etc.

 Not to mention the rabbit hole that social media provides.
 There are people who actually check their facebook feed as soon as they open their eyes.
 Strange world we’re living in…

 get your priorities right and reclaim your morning.

 This is important.
 It really matters, especially when you’re a sensitive, creative or entrepreneurial soul.
 It is incredibly easy to let your day pass doing a thousand small, insignificant actions, but the essential steps get put off.